akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 1. The `warning_mention` DAM Property is mapped to the `disclaimer` PIM attribute.
 1. Fetching the information for the `disclaimer` PIM attribute will tell you that:
     - This attribute is a **text** attribute.
 So the `data` field of its asset attribute value expects a string.
     - This attribute is **localizable**.
 So you need to know for which PIM locale this information was enriched.
-Here, in our example, we consider that the DAM does not handle localization and every text properties within the DAM are enriched in English.
-So we directly write this as is, in the connector: the corresponding locale for localizable attributes will be "en_US".
+Here, in our example, we consider that the DAM does not handle localization and every text property within the DAM is enriched in English.
+So we specify it, in the connector: the corresponding locale for localizable attributes will be "en_US".
 1. In the end, you'll generate this asset value:
     ```json
     "disclaimer": [